-Figure 6. a) Results of VRT pulmonary filter application; b) the point of MPR image on which densitometric wood measurements were carried out.
+Figure 6. a) Results of VRT pulmonary filter application, b) MPR image showing the points at which densitometric wood measurements were carried out.

-Summing up, first MSCT gives qualitative information about materials on wood specimens.
-In details, MSCT applied to a cultural heritage object allows to 1) view structures; 2) understand the implementation methods; 3) recognise subsequent restoration; 4) study the conservation state of manufacture and materials (for example, tunnels caused by xylophagous insects are perfectly visible) and 5) in case of wooden artefacts, to identify the types of wood used and perform dendrochronological analysis [16].
-MPR reconstruction allows us to discriminate the different pigments using HU values corresponding to X-Ray coefficient attenuation, known that each material has its density [17].
-On the other hand, VRT filters have been used to virtual dissect an object without compromising its integrity.
-The potential of this approach is the possibility to obtain details that, in some cases, are not visible.
-Furthermore, a complete map of all the materials that are on the artefacts could be generated.
-It is crucial to outline that this type of discrimination could also be extended to any other kind of materials found on an artistic object.
+To summarise, MSCT was able to provide qualitative information about materials on wood specimens.
+In detail, the application of MSCT to a cultural heritage object made it possible to 1) view structures, 2) understand the implementation method, 3) recognise subsequent restoration, 4) assess the conservation status of the object and its materials (for example, tunnels caused by xylophagous insects were perfectly visible) and 5) in the case of wooden artefacts, identify the types of wood used and perform dendrochronological analysis [16].
+MPR reconstruction allowed us to identify the different pigments by mapping HU values corresponding to X-ray coefficient attenuation onto the known density of each material [17].
+In addition, VRT filters can be used to virtually dissect objects without compromising their integrity.
+This approach made it possibile to obtain details that, in some cases, were not visible and to generate a complete map of all of the materials on the artefacts.
+It is important to emphasise that this type of discrimination could be extended to any other kind of material found on artistic objects.

-3.2 UV-vis optical absorption and FTIR data analyses
+3.2 Analysis of the UV-vis optical absorption and Fourier transform infrared spectroscopy data

-UV-vis optical absorption spectra of some powder samples are shown in Fig. 7a-d.
-The analysed samples show similar UV–visible absorption spectra characterised by a structured band, lying between 400 and 700 nm.
-The different chromophores cannot be discriminate and, thus, cannot be ascribed to a specific pigment.
-Only, carmine lake powder shows two defined absorption features at about 300 nm and 370 nm, together with a structured group in the 400-600 nm range.
-These bands are probably due to the different acid-base forms of carminic acid when it is dispersed in water (as in our case): CA, CA−, CA2−, CA3−and CA4− [18].
+The UV-vis optical absorption spectra of some of the powder samples are shown in Figure 7a–d.
+The analysed samples show similar UV-visible absorption spectra characterised by a structured band located between 400 and 700 nm.
+The different chromophores cannot be discriminated and, thus, cannot be ascribed to a specific pigment.
+Only carmine lake powder shows two defined absorption features at about 300 nm and 370 nm as well as a structured group in the 400–600 nm range.
+These bands are probably due to the different acid–base forms of carminic acid when it is dispersed in water (as was true in our case): CA, CA−, CA2−, CA3−and CA4− [18].